AdobeDocs/campaign-web.en/help/v8/workflows/activities/update-data.md

 ## Configure the Update data activity{#update-data-configuration}

-To configure the **Update data** activity, start by adding the activity to your workflow and defining a label.
+To configure the **Update data** activity, start by adding the activity to your workflow and define a label.

 ![](../assets/workflow-update-data.png)